JoachimIsaac/screen-saver-/README.md

 Project name:screen saver of colored particles (in C++)

+The files in the folder are in oop format.
+The file that is not in the folder is in procedural format.

 Description: This program projects particles on the screen that bounce around.
 Presently the program isn't finished.(It displays a screen filled with only one color.)